protocolguild/documentation/docs/03-onchain-architecture.md

 The PTW allows the Guild’s membership to make arbitrary calls with vested tokens if needed, since the current split contract does not have arbitrary call functionality.

 **How it works:**
-- The PTW has a permissionless `passThrough` function, which allows anyone to push vested funds accumulated in the PTW to the so-called `passThrough` recipient, which is the Guild’s split contract
+- The PTW has a permissionless `passThrough` function, which allows anyone to push vested funds accumulated in the PTW to the contract's `passThrough`, which is set to the Guild’s split contract, `0xd4aD8dAbA9eE5ef16Bb931d1CbE63fb9e102eC10`.
-- The PTWs owner (the Guild’s multisig), can pause / unpause the `passThrough` function at any time if there’s a need to move tokens via arbitrary calls instead
+- The PTWs owner (the Guild’s multisig), can pause / unpause the contract by changing the the `paused` value, allowing the owner to move specific tokens using arbitrary calls instead.
 - The PTW owner can also update the `passThrough` recipient if needed e.g. if the Guild migrates to a different split contract in the future

 ### Split Contract